Cumrew: Occupational structure of Cumrew in 1831

 Information on the occupational structure of Cumrew is limited.
-The bar chart shows that many of the men living in the parish in 1831 were agricultural labourers working on farms, for example Rising Sun, Helme Farm and Cateshaw Mill, in and round Cumrew.
+The bar chart shows that many of the men living in the parish in 1831 were agricultural labourers working on farms, for example Rising Sun, Helme Farm and Cateshaw Mill, in and around Cumrew.
 The farms also supplied many of the boarding parishes with employment as 12 of the farmers employed agricultural labourers.